INGV/ProbShakemap/README.md

-# 🚨 WARNING 🚨

-Recent ShakeMap software updates are causing issues with Docker builds.
-We're actively working on a fix and will provide updates soon.
-Thanks for your patience!

 # ProbShakemap

 `ProbShakemap` is a Python toolbox that propagates source uncertainty from an ensemble of earthquake scenarios to ground motion predictions at a grid of target points.
 It accounts for model uncertainty by accommodating multiple GMMs and their inherent variability.
 The package includes `SeisEnsMan`, a tool for generating the ensemble of event-compatible source scenarios.
 The output consists of a set of products aiding the user to explore and visualize the predictive distribution of ground motion at each target point.
 Designed for Urgent Computing applications.